-- Assignments may be less structured than you're used to. - "Solve the following problem..." - Learning how to go from a problem description to a solution is part of the plan.
+- Assignments may be less structured than you're used to - "Write a program that does $\ldots$ " - Learning how to go from a problem description to a solution is part of the plan

-But we'll try to guide and advise you.
+But we'll try to guide and advise you

-- Documentation, books, and the web are your friends. - A big part of the course is learning how to learn. - But don't just cut-n-paste code you find on the web and "get it to work" - When you're done, be sure you understand what it did and why it worked. - Tinker try things to see how they work.
+- Documentation, books, and the web are your friends - A big part of the course is learning how to learn - But don't just cut-n-paste code you find on the web and "get it to work" that's not the point - \ When you're done, be sure you understand what it did and why it worked - Tinker try things to see how they work.
 Write toy programs.
-Don't just work on the assignments.
+Don't just do the assignments.
+Don't avoid learning new tools.